Tiffany Pisani

-Tiffany Pisani (born 20 January 1992) is a British-Maltese beauty pageant titleholder who won Miss Universe Malta 2017 and also was announced as the winner of the cycle 6 of Britain's Next Top Model in October 2010.
+Tiffany Pisani (born 20 January 1992) is a British-Maltese model and beauty pageant titleholder who won Miss Universe Malta 2017 and also was announced as the winner of the cycle 6 of Britain's Next Top Model in October 2010.
 She represented Malta in Miss Universe 2017.

 Early career

 In 2008, Pisani appeared in Maltese DJ Ruby's music video for "Living in The Dark".
 Since then she appeared on the covers of numerous Maltese magazines such as Sunday Circle, Tune In, Pink, Platinum Love, and Milkshake.
 In 2009, she achieved third place (second runner up) in the annual Miss Maltese Islands competition.

 Britain's Next Top Model

 Tiffany first came to the international public's attention by being the youngest model on sixth cycle of Britain's Next Top Model in 2010.
 During her time on the show, her edgy look was emphasized on when the show's host, Elle Macpherson, had her cut her trademark long hair into a pixie crop.
 Elimination rounds saw her receive one first call-out and two appearances in the bottom two.
 She also won three challenges.
 During the tenth episode, photographer Terry O'Neill praised Pisani as his favourite girl in the competition.
 On 4 October 2010, Pisani was announced the winner, beating strong competitor and eventual runner-up Alisha White and judges' favourite Joy McLaren.